capejs/capejs/README.md

         })
 ```

-This _associative array_ represents the attributes of `div` element.
+This *associative array* represents the attributes of `div` element.
 We can attach a handler (function) to the `click` event for this element like this.

-On the code of event handlers, `this` denotes the component itself.
+Within the code of event handlers, `this` denotes the component itself.
 So you can call its `increment` method by `this.increment()`.

 A working demo is found in the directory `demo/click_counter`.